 As we have previously reported, the European Union has long been planning to introduce two separate but integrated border management systems.
 Together, the systems will strengthen European security while also protecting travelers.
 The two new systems are the Entry/Exit System (EES) and the European Travel Information and Authorisation System (ETIAS).
 The need for secure, efficient border management for the EU is paramount.
-Starting this year, some 1.4 billion people from over 60 visa-exempt countries are required to have a travel authorization to enter most European countries.

 The Entry/Exit System (EES) is a shared Biometric Matching System (sBMS) to serve the identification needs of the ETIAS.
 Schengen Visa Info explains that the EES is a database that is set to enhance border security in the European Union.
-Following several delays, the EU Commissioner for Home Affairs has officially confirmed that the Entry/Exit System will launch on November 10, 2024.
+The most recent delay was necessary because the European Commission “had not yet received the required declarations of readiness from all member states.”

 The EES is expected to help combat irregular immigration and trans-border crime for the European countries in the Schengen Area.